V205Arduino/ArduinoResources/README.md

 # MyFavoriteArduinoResources.
-This repo is filled with my favorite Arduino resources!
+A list of Arduino resources!

 * Table of contents: